-By Mandeep Kaur
+By Vibhu Singh and Mandeep Kaur

 In this blog, we will discuss various aspects of the portfolio evaluation and portfolio measurement.
 We’ll start discussing with why evaluation and measurement are necessary and will then move on to how to compute and analyze the returns generated by the portfolio after a particular time period.

 One key difference between the calculation of portfolio returns in the previous blog and this blog is that, here, we will see how to compute the returns after they are generated.
-While in the previous case, we were computing expected returns of the portfolio based on the expected returns of the constituent stocks.
+In the previous case, we were computing expected returns of the portfolio based on the expected returns of the constituent stocks.

 Why Performance Measurement and Evaluation is required?

 Evaluation of the performance measurement is necessary for investors and portfolio managers both.
 However, the need for evaluating may be different for these two sets of people.
-Performance evaluation also shows the areas of effectiveness as well as improvements in the investment scheme.
-Some of the benefits for evaluating the portfolio performance include the following

 Calculation of Portfolio Returns